 It’s important to take some time to consider how you prefer to live.
 Does it irritate you when other people leave a mess in the kitchen?
 Do you like to have people over on weeknights?
-What kinds of personalities do you generally get along with?
+What kind of personalities do you generally get along with?
 Consider the answers to these questions before choosing flatmates or your living arrangement.
 For some people a big flat with 10 mates is the dream, for others, an on-campus single room is their ideal – there are options for everyone, just make sure you know what you need.

 To help ease your stress (and probably that of your parents too) we offer a safe and secure booking service for short-stay accommodation when you first arrive in your country of study.

 With Cohort Go you can book your airport pickup and temporary accommodation in one simple package before you even leave home.
 Our provider’s transport and accommodate thousands of students every year so you can be sure you’re in safe hands.

 In 2019 Cohort Go also partnered with purpose built student accommodation provider UniLodge Australia to improve your payment experience.

 Save on your accommodation or living expenses by paying in your local currency through our dedicated payments portal, with access to competitive foreign exchange rates and no transfer fees.